 CIOs have busy schedules and a demanding workload, so your approach should be tailored to their specific circumstances or you’re just wasting time.

-To wit: Two of our CIO panelists mentioned the importance of having a very focused sales pitch.
 One had an experience in which she had asked a vendor to speak to very specific topics and solutions, but he ended up giving a very generic pitch during the presentation.
 Another CIO had the opposite experience, in which he was dealing with a vendor that had a large portfolio of products, but knew that the CIO was only interested in two of their solutions.
 The vendor only presented the two solutions discussed and nothing else.

 Who do you think made the sale?